BioJulia/PopGen.jl/docs/basics/dataexploration.md

 missing(data::PopData; by::String = "sample")
 ```

-Get missing genotype information in a `PopData`.
+Get missing genotype information in a `PopData` object.
 Specify a mode of operation using the `by =` keyword to return a table corresponding with that missing information type.

 |     by     | alternative name | what it does                                                 |
 | :--------: | :--------------: | ------------------------------------------------------------ |